 LGBTQ2SIA Student Success Plan Grant Program: Establishment

-(1) There is established the LGBTQ2SIA+ Success Plan Grant Program to support early learning hubs, providers of early learning services, school districts, education service districts, post-secondary institutions of education, and Community-Based Organizations who are working to design, implement, improve, expand, or otherwise revise programs and services for LGBTQ2SIA+ students.
+(1) There is established the LGBTQ2SIA+ Success Plan Grant Program to support Community-Based Organizations, Culturally Specific Organizations, early learning hubs, providers of early learning services, school districts, education service districts, public charter schools, Tribal governments, post-secondary institutions of education, or a consortium of these entities who are working to design, implement, improve, expand, or otherwise revise programs and services for LGBTQ2SIA+ students.

-(2) The programs and services to be provided under the Grant must implement one or more of the strategies or address one or more of the objectives included in the LGBTQ2SIA+ Student Success Plan.
+(2) The programs and services to be provided under the Grant must implement one or more of the strategies included in the LGBTQ2SIA+ Student Success Plan.

 (3) Subject to available funds, the Department of Education shall award Grants based on a detailed description of proposed programming or services.
 The programs or services may include: